TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **2\.
 How Indeed uses cookies**

-Like most websites, we use cookies for a variety of purposes in order to improve your online experience, for analytics and for marketing, but specifically we use Cookies on the Site for the following purposes:
+We use cookies, web beacons, and other storage technologies from third-party partners such as Google and Facebook for measurement services, better targeting ads, and for marketing purposes.
+This takes place from the Site and when you download or install an Indeed App.
+These cookies, web beacons, and other storage technologies allow us to display Indeed promotional material to you on other sites you visit across the Internet.
+Indeed may also share information about your behavior on the Site with third parties (including operators of third-party websites and/or social networking sites) in order to show you targeted advertisements and other content that has been customized for you.
+We also use cookies to facilitate the Indeed Targeted Ads Program.
+In this Program, we use cookies to determine which ads users have seen, and how many times users have seen a particular ad.

 **Analytical Purposes** We use cookies to analyze user activity in order to improve the Site.
 For example, we can use cookies to look at aggregate patterns like the average number of job searches that users perform.
 We can use such analysis to gain insights about how to improve the functionality and user experience of the Site. **Your Preferences &.
 User Experience** We use cookies to gather certain information about users, such as browser type, server, language preference, and country setting, in order to store user preferences on our Site to make your user experience more consistent and convenient.
 For example, we may store the recent searches you have performed in a cookie so that we can allow you to easily repeat those searches when you return to our Site, or so that we can suggest profile information when you sign up for an account and fill out an Indeed Resume.
 In addition, we use cookies to maintain your logged in state when you visit our Site repeatedly.
-We may also use your IP address to determine your geographic location in order to provide you with the most relevant search results. **Marketing** We use cookies from third-party partners such as Google and Facebook for marketing purposes.
-These cookies allow us to display Indeed promotional material to you on other sites you visit across the Internet.
+We may also use your IP address to determine your geographic location in order to provide you with the most relevant search results. **Marketing** We use cookies, web beacons, and other storage technologies from third-party partners such as Google and Facebook for measurement services, better targeting ads, and for marketing purposes.
+This takes place from the Site and when you download or install an Indeed App.
+These cookies, web beacons, and other storage technologies allow us to display Indeed promotional material to you on other sites you visit across the Internet.
 Indeed may also share information about your behavior on the Site with third parties (including operators of third-party websites and/or social networking sites) in order to show you targeted advertisements and other content that has been customized for you.
 We also use cookies to facilitate the Indeed Targeted Ads Program.
-In this Program, we use cookies to determine which ads users have seen, and how many times users have seen a particular ad. **Referral Tracking** We use cookies to associate user activity with the third party website that referred the user to our Site, or to associate user activity that Indeed referred to a third party website.
+In this Program, we use cookies to determine which ads users have seen, and how many times users have seen a particular ad.
+You have a right to object to the legitimate interest use of your Personal Data for the purposes of marketing.
+To opt out of the collection and use of information for ad targeting, or to avail of any other rights, please feel free to exercise your rights as detailed in section 10 of our Privacy Policy. **Referral Tracking** We use cookies to associate user activity with the third party website that referred the user to our Site, or to associate user activity that Indeed referred to a third party website.
 Some of these third party websites are partner websites that receive credit for the activity of users they refer to our Site, or give Indeed credit for the activity of users referred to such third party websites.
 We do not share any personal information or information about individual user activities with these partner entities.
 However, we may share information, such as the third party website you were visiting when you clicked on an Indeed link to a Job Listing or Hiring Event, with Employers.
 We also use cookies to associate user activity with the email campaign that referred the user to our Site. **Security Purposes** We use cookies to limit certain types of cyber attacks. **Testing, Usability, and Performance Improvement Purposes** We use cookies to ensure users receive a consistent user experience while we conduct A/B testing on certain aspects of our Site in order to improve our product offerings.
 We also use cookies to improve the performance and reliability of our Site. **Fraud/Spam prevention** We use cookies during fraud reviews and investigations.
 Some of our cookie/device tracking happens via 3rd party vendors like SiftScience, other times we use our own indexes to identify activity related to specific cookies.

 **3\.
 Managing cookies in your browser**